SnowCat6/DOOGEE-X5PRO-MTK-AOSP/README.md

 Prepare folder, you must download MTK source code from internet and unpack into this place.

+This all custom files for compile DOOGEE X5PRO NT6735P and DOOGEE X5 MT6580 mobile phones.

 Make folder for source code of AOSP MTK
 ```
 mkdir alps